Srishtichauhan5359/Machine_Learning_models/README.md

 Once you have trained the model, you can use it to reason over data that it hasn't seen before, and make predictions about those data.
 For example, let's say you want to build an application that can recognize a user's emotions based on their facial expressions.
 You can train a model by providing it with images of faces that are each tagged with a certain emotion

-*/When to use machine learning? /*
+*/ When to use machine learning? /*

 Good machine learning scenarios often have the following common properties: